MadLittleMods/pc-idle-guard/README.md

 # PC Idle Guard

-Stop party guests from messing with your computer by locking/unlocking mouse usage via keyboard shortcut.
+Stop party guests from messing with your computer by locking/unlocking mouse usage via configurable keyboard shortcut.
+Just a command-line script (no GUI)

  - When locked: Disable mouse
     - Behind the scenes, it just disables the mouse device.
 If you get in trouble, you can re-enable via Device Manager
  - When locked: Play a clicking sound whenever a keyboard key is pressed
  - When locked: OS-lock your computer after 5(default, configurable) keystrokes have occurred
  - When locked: Plays quick alarm/siren if the process is exited
+ - When locked: Log activity to file, see `./logs/*` (default, configurable)

 **NB:** Only compatible with Windows and tested on Windows 10